 Before visiting a doctor it is important to do some research first.
-Ask friends and family for recommendations or your current physician.
-Also, some area hospitals offer referral services.
-In addition, insurance companies, health maintenance organizations, and managed care plans usually have a panel of physicians from which to select.
+Ask friends and family, or your current physician, for recommendations.
+Some area hospitals also offer referral services.
+Additionally, insurance companies, health maintenance organizations, and managed care plans usually have a panel of physicians from which to select.

 Your Rights as a Patient

-1. Doctors must show you your medical records and X-rays at any time at your request.
+1. Doctors must show you your medical records and X-rays at any time at your request without charge, and you may obtain a copy of your records for a reasonable fee.

-To find out what disciplinary actions have been taken against a doctor, you may contact the Department of Health, Office of Professional Medical Conduct.
-They can be reached in the following ways:
+To find out what disciplinary actions have been taken against a doctor, you may search the Department of Health, Office of Professional Medical Conduct database at : http://w3.health.state.ny.us/opmc/factions.nsf , or call (800) 663-6114.

 Complaining about Your Doctor